 The Bank will monitor Project performance through Lenders Engineer Reports and AESRs.

-A Non-Technical Summary ("NTS") has been prepared for the Project.
+Non-Technical Summary ("NTS") has been prepared for the Project and is available at the link below.

 Company Contact Information